codeplaysoftware/portBLAS/doc/Gemm.md

 Each backend header calls `Gemm_Launcher` with various configurations of template parameters to select different `GEMM` kernels and achieve the best performance within those kernels.
 The relevant parameters are:

-- Tile size by passing a `Tile<>` (found in `include/operations/blas3_trees.h`) Has parameters for batch sizes and for rows and columns of tile sizes at several levels:
+- Tile size by passing a `Tile<>` (found in `include/operations/blas3_trees.h`) has parameters for batch sizes and for rows and columns of tile sizes at several levels:

   - Item level, the size of the block of elements processed by each work item running the `GEMM` kernel.
   - Work group level, made up of a number of item level tiles.